Castor (Kastor): The Mortal Twin of the Dioscuri

 Powers and Abilities

 Though mortal, Castor possessed extraordinary skills.
 He was a master of horsemanship, often credited with taming and riding horses—a rare feat in early Greek mythology.
 Alongside his brother, he was considered a protector of sailors, appearing as St. Elmo's fire to guide ships through storms.
-The twins were also worshipped as gods of athletes, particularly in Sparta, where their dual nature symbolized the balance between mortal struggle and divine glory.
+The twins were also worshiped as gods of athletes, particularly in Sparta, where their dual nature symbolized the balance between mortal struggle and divine glory.

 Significance in Greek Culture